kach/recreational-rosette/basis/README.txt

+* Jul 08, 2017 -- redaction
 * Apr 25, 2017 -- updated the data
 * Nov 13, 2016 -- initial version

+Note: the attached code is a `starter pack' borrowed from a homework assignment for UW's CSE501 (Spring '17).
+The solution is redacted.
+The prompt is,

+> Design, implement, document, and test a checker, cycle-free-3?, that will
+> perform symbolic evaluation in time O(V+E).
+This is the core of the
+> assignment.
+>
+> The trick is to ask the solver to compute together with the FVS also the
+> topological ordering of nodes.
+This will avoid the need to compute the
+> ordering using an explicit graph traversal.
+You have likely used the
+> topological sort order in your checker cycle-free-2?.

 For a thorough description of the problem this solves, you can read the following blog post.